andygello555/json-dom/README.md

 ### CLI

 The CLI application is implemented within `json-dom.go`.
-It has two main commands: `eval` and `markup`.
+To build the executable run: `go build json-dom.go`.
+The CLI app has two main commands: `eval` and `markup`.

 - **eval**: Evaluates the given hjson from `-input` or multiple files from `-files`
 - **markup**: Mark up the given hjson from `-input` or multiple files from `-files`